Dynamic-Book/doc/3-References/100-DyboApp/README.md

 of the document.

-Therefore, the binder of a class group/course association is represented as a collection of folders (class group, course, topics) and files (documents).
+Therefore, the binder of a class group/course association is represented as a collection of folders (class group, course, topics, Documents-xxx-xxx-xx) and files (documents).

+For example, a valid path for a pedagogical document is:

+`Flussschule/1035/Mathematik/Algebra/Document-2026-03-23-11h51m15s/`

-The Dybo tries to guess the appropriate class group, courses and topic to present to the user when the binder is opened.
+The binder tries to guess the appropriate class group, courses and topic to present to the user.
 The guess is based on the current time of the day, the user schedule and the last edited documents.
 If the guess is not appropriate, the user can adjust the class group, course and topic from the dropdown lists.